 11. Kayaking on Bhutan’s Rivers

 Bhutan has many long hanging bridges, and walking across one is a fun challenge.
-The most famous one is in Punakha.
+The most famous one is in Punakha Suspension Bridge.
 These bridges move a little when you walk, which makes the experience exciting.
-Colorful prayer flags hang from the ropes, and below, you can see rivers flowing fast.
+Colourful prayer flags hang from the ropes, and below, you can see rivers flowing fast.
 It’s a mix of beauty and adventure.
 Even though it’s a simple activity, it gives you a small thrill and great views of the mountains.

 Bhutan is home to hundreds of beautiful birds.
 If you enjoy quiet time in nature, bird watching is a lovely activity.
 You can see rare birds like the black-necked crane, especially in places like Phobjikha Valley.
 Guided tours help you find the best spots.
 It’s a calm and peaceful way to enjoy Bhutan’s forests and valleys.
 For nature lovers, it’s one of the best outdoor activities in Bhutan and a great way to relax.